Leg ulcers are no joke. As many asย 1.69% of Americansย experience leg ulcers at some point in their lives.

 Kidney disease and smoking are rare causes.
 But they impede immune responses and blood flow, so they can lead to gangrenous wounds.

 When you have ulcers, you need all the help you can get.
-Coastal Vascular Center serves Houston residents.
-Contact us today.
+It is important to share your full medical history with your healthcare provider to ensure proper diagnosis and management of leg ulcers.
+Coastal Vascular Center serves Houston residents.ย Contact usย today.